 All cells are descendants from cells that have divided and cells must divide to produce ancestors.
-Descendants "follow" but ancestors "precede.
+Descendants "follow" but ancestors "precede (come before).

 By definition a mother cell divides into two daughter cells.
-Each cell division is a cellular "generation" in which a parent gives rise to offspring (two daughter cells).
+Each cell division is a cellular "generation" in which a parent gives rise to offspring (child).